TradingPlatforms UK Spread Betting Platforms

 • As such, if you made gains of 20 points on this trade, your profit would go from £200 up to £6,000

-Make sure your chosen spread betting platform offers Negative Balance Protection.
+Make sure your chosen spread betting account offers Negative Balance Protection.
 This will ensure that you never lose more than you have available in your trading account.

 Risk Management